hyperjumptech/monika/docs/src/pages/guides/configuration-file.md

 title: Configuration File
 ---

-Monika uses a yaml file format to describe all the settings and configurations.
-Built-in example is included can be seen `monika.example.yml`
+Monika uses a YAML file format to describe all the settings and configurations.
+A sample is included in the pproject can be seen `monika.example.yml`

 The following are a summary of their settings.

-In general Monika and its configuration file, `monika.yml` is divided into three general section.
-The probe, an alert section and a notification section.
+In general Monika and its configuration file, `monika.yml` is divided into three sections.
+A probe, an alert and a notification section.

 ## Probes

-Probes describe the request to perform on your service to test.
-A probe will include the request, made up of the http url to test, method, timout and any headers that you might need.
+Probes describe the request(s) to perform on your service to test.
+A probe will include the request, the http url to test, its method, timeout and any headers that you might wish to add..

 Here is an example probe: